Isabella d'Este: Portraits

 Despite her significant art patronage that included a number of portraits, there are very few surviving portraits that may be identified as Isabella, especially when compared to her sister Beatrice.
 It is known that the elderly Isabella preferred idealized paintings and even waived sitting as a model.
 However, it may be presumed that she insisted nonetheless on seeing her personal characteristics in the outcome.
-These few identifications are known as inhomogeneous (i.e. differing eye and hair colours as well as divergent eyebrows in two Titian portraits) and there are no known images of her between the ages of 26 and 54.
+These few identifications are known as inhomogeneous (i.e. differing eye and hair colours as well as divergent eyebrows in two Titian portraits).

 In 1495 she refused with absolute rigor to pose for Mantegna in the Madonna della Vittoria – where her figure was provided next to that of her husband – since in the past the painter had portrayed her "so badly done" – in a painting that in fact has not survived – "which has none of my similarities".
 However, the negative judgment of the Marquise was not due to Mantegna's inability to portray her similar to the truth, as she herself writes, but to the opposite lack: of not knowing how to "well counterfeit the natural", that is idealize.
 Her husband Francesco had to pose alone and Mantegna remedied the disturbance of the symmetry by painting, in place of the Marquise, St. Elizabeth, his eponymous saint.

 In recent years several museums have withdrawn their few identifications of portraits as Isabella because of concern about possible misidentification.

 The remaining three colourful portraits are still inhomogeneous (Kunsthistorisches Museum/KHM, Vienna):